department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/DevOps/AutomationCodeDocs/GitHubActions/CodeQualityWorkflows.md

 ---
 sidebar_position: 4
-label: Code Quality Workflows
+label: Code quality workflows
 ---
-# Code Quality Workflows
+# Code quality workflows
 These workflows perform quality checks on our code to help prevent bugs or scan our code to keep them up to date or prevent vulnerabilities.

 ## Code Checks (`code_checks`)